sola-st/CMI-Finder/README.md

     ```

 * **All mutations at once**
-The following command will apply all mutation on the given data
+The following command will apply all mutation on the given data (do not execute if you already executed the previous steps)
     ```
-    python -m data_generation.generate --strategy all --file ./demo_folder/extracted_condition_message_pairs.json -n 1 --output ./demo_folder --model ./models/embedding/embed_if_32.mdl/embed_if_32.mdl
+    python -m data_generation.generate --strategy all --file ./demo_data/extracted_condition_message_pairs.json -n 1 --output ./demo_data --model ./models/embedding/embed_if_32.mdl/embed_if_32.mdl
     ```

 ### **Data preparation**
-This step prepares the data collected and generated to be used for training by different neural models.
+This step prepares the collected and generated data to be used for training by different neural models.

-* <b>Preparing data for BILSTM.</b> The below command prepares the data for the BILSTM model.
+* **Preparing data for BILSTM.** The below command prepares the data for the BILSTM model.
 The command read the data files paths saved in the files ./demo_data/data_paths.json and outputs the results to the folder ./demo_data

 	The content of the file ./demo_data/data_paths.json is a dictionary of the paths of different data files.
-When creating your own files, make sure to respect the name of the keys as presented in the following example and to include only files that paths that already exist.
+When creating your own files, make sure to respect the names of the keys as presented in the following example and to include only paths that already exist.
 If you are doing this inside the docker image, there is already a file containing these paths, you can edit it based on your needs (using nano editor for example).

     ```Json
     {